mehulbhat/Blight_Ticket/README.md

 ## Evaluation

-Your predictions will be given as the probability that the corresponding blight ticket will be paid on time.
+The predictions will be given as the probability that the corresponding blight ticket will be paid on time.

-For this assignment, I created a function that trains a model to predict blight ticket compliance in Detroit using `train.csv`.
-Returning a series of length 61001 with the data being the probability that each corresponding ticket from `test.csv` will be paid, and the index being the ticket_id.

-Example:

-    ticket_id
-       284932    0.531842
-       285362    0.401958
-       285361    0.105928
-       285338    0.018572
-                 ...
-       376499    0.208567
-       376500    0.818759
-       369851    0.018528
-       Name: compliance, dtype: float32